aaronik/aaronik.com/src/content/post/01-when-event-sourcing.md

 For teams unfamiliar with event sourcing, there's a significant learning curve:

 > "For people who've not ever done it, it takes time to teach them to do it.
-If they've never experienced anything like it before, it can be quite a mental leap."
+If they've never experienced anything like it before, it can be quite a mental leap." -- Ted

 **Solution**: Invest in upfront learning and knowledge sharing.
 Have your team spend time studying event sourcing patterns, watching presentations, and reading articles before making key design decisions.
 This initial investment pays off by preventing costly mistakes later.